7 Strategies how to cope with illness or disability (2)

 I first thought that there was nobody else in this world that had to suffer in the same way as I did.
 It was only when I got to know my neighbour with similar health problems, I realised I was not alone.
 I learnt there were others who had to endure similar difficulties.
 Sometimes they managed to cope well; other times they found it harder.
 What is important, however, they can be there to support each other.
 It is therefore only to your advantage to join support groups and be there for each other learning from your strength.
 I know people who complain about such groups not seeing any point in them.
 They argue that at the end of the day they still have to come to their own homes, being unable to pay for all their bills and having to cope on their own.
 Support groups will naturally not solve all people’s problems, but they can help you overcome some of the unpleasant sides of life.

 It is important to appreciate all the help of the professionals who organise these support groups and put people in contact.
 You can either ignore them or make most of them.
 The choice is yours.
 I was also offered groups which I thought were not suitable for me and therefore I did not contact them.
 Your own family members might sometimes not approve of you joining such groups.
 They might feel that you will just become absorbed with your illness thinking of nothing else and making yourself even more ill by analysing what you suffer from.
 Do not look for your relatives’ approval.
 Instead decide what works best for you.
 Like with everything else in life take the middle route, do not go into extremes.
 Enjoy the support of your like-minded friends but only to enrich your life.
 Do not get stuck in complaints about your misfortune.
 Surround yourself with people with whom you feel great, avoid people who are distracting you from achieving your goal.
+Try to be yourself; do not listen to criticisms of other people and do not compare yourself to celebrities who look ‘perfect’.
+They only create this brilliant impression in magazines, but they have real problems of their own.

 It would also be beneficial to join groups with people who share the same interests as you, where you would meet others who would love to discuss interesting issues with you.
 It could be a hobby group such as craft making, painting, knitting, the list is long.
 You might be feeling better some days than others and even though you might not be able to return back to work full or part time you might still be able to make contribution by volunteering opportunities.
 One Sunday per month I give a hand with my sons at our local park.
 You might think what we can get out of it if we are not rewarded with money.
 We meet a lot of interesting people with whom we enjoy a good laugh and learn a lot of new skills.
 We were, for example building a fence in the park to protect a very rare lilac collection of bushes from rabbits.
 This skill helped us later when we were repairing the fence in our own garden.
 And apart from all this it gives you a sense of achievement and satisfaction.